 Samir Mathur is the Managing Director of IT-Lex, as well as IT-Lex’s general counsel.
 An actual Brit, he is a graduate of the University of Florida College of Law, and has a background in entertainment, film, and improv comedy.
 He manages IT-Lex’s day-to-day operations, and additionally serves as Executive Articles Editor.
 He hates the word “spoliation”.

 Jason A. Pill is an attorney at Phelps Dunbar LLP, and practices in the area of labor and employment law.
 He litigates eDiscovery issues, drafts social media policies, and implements eDiscovery protocols and procedures for employers and management.
 Prior to law school he worked for one of the largest not-for-profit community service organizations in the United States.
-He serves as an Articles Editor.
+He is IT-Lex’s Vice President and Secretary Treasurer, and also serves as an Articles Editor.